top of page

 After breakfast, we were ready to Zodiac across to our new destination for the day, Cambridge Bay, a small community village of approx 1400.
 It is also the home to The Canadian High Arctic Research Station (CHARS), a world-class research facility that enhances research and analysis of Canada's North.

-We wandered around the village and learnt about the short history, founded around 1940; we were even offered a sample of whale, a local delicacy, but we politely declined as we were uncomfortable with the offer.
+We wandered around the village and learned about its short history, founded around 1940; we were even offered a sample of whale, a local delicacy, but we politely declined as we were uncomfortable with the offer.

-After two hours, we were back on the ship for lunch and a cheeky afternoon tea; for the first time in 25 days, we found the 'cake time'.
-Every day in the Explorer's Lounge on Deck 10 for one hour, you are offered a selection of freshly baked cakes; the sponge was divine; we must learn to stay away during 3 - 4 pm each day; otherwise, we will need a new wardrobe!
+After two hours, we were back on the ship for lunch and a cheeky afternoon tea; we found the' cake time' for the first time in 25 days.
+Every day in the Explorer's Lounge on Deck 10 for one hour, you are offered a selection of freshly baked cakes; the sponge was divine; we must learn to stay away from 3 - 4 pm each day; otherwise, we will need a new wardrobe!

 A pleasant surprise this evening!
 The sky was dancing in lights.
 We finally see our first Aurora with Hurtigruten Expeditions.